richardhopton/smartbed-mqtt/README.md

 Support is for:-

 - Sleeptracker AI controlled beds such as the Tempur Ergo/Extend, BeautyRest SmartMotion, and Serta Perfect Smart Bases
+- ErgoMotion controlled beds that use the ErgoWifi app (experimental)

 # Installation